joes0451/ADev/ReadMe.txt

 Release notes:

-ADev-3.2.6:
-    Support for Kotlin DSL .kts in projects.
-    One button builds for Gradlew and Gradle, but not for Flutter.
-Now the Debug and Release buttons will automatically do a 'clean' if Clean wasn't pressed.
-    Option to use Gradle/Gradlew or adb for Uninstall and Install.
-    Improved project detection.
-    Other improvements to config.properties.

 ADev-3.2.8:
     Fixed and improved 'Generate Key Store'.
     New option for signingConfigs, Gradle and Kotlin no longer need a key.properties file for the